ArthurSonzogni/chromiumos-platform2/dlcservice/README.md

 # Downloadable Content (DLC) Service Daemon

-Read [Developer Doc] instead on how to use DLC framework.
+Read [Developer Doc] on how to use DLCs.

 ## dlcservice
-This D-Bus daemon manages life-cycles of DLC Modules and provides APIs to install/uninstall DLC modules.
+This D-Bus daemon manages life-cycles of DLCs.

-## dlcservice-client
-This is a generated D-Bus client library for dlcservice.
-Other system services that intend to interact with dlcservice are supposed to use this library.

 [Developer Doc]: docs/developer.md